START THE SPRING OUT WRITE!

 11:00 a.m.–5 p.m.

-- Morning One-Hour Workshop hosted by Hollis Gillespie or a renowned guest speaker.
+- Morning One-Hour Workshop hosted by Hollis Gillespie or a renowned guest speaker, such as magazine editor, author and agent-nabber Stephanie Davis.
 Learn the slew of rookie mistakes that keep your manuscript from the eyes of a literary agent, and the surprisingly simple insider tricks that put your pitch ahead of all the others.

 - Continental Breakfast — coffee, tea, hot cocoa, etc. (doughnuts will definitely make a showing).